 How will I know if my drinking water has lead in it?

 Aquarion regularly tests the water at a selected number of high-risk homes.
-If results exceed 15 parts per billion in more than 10 percent of “first-draw samples” taken from household taps, we send notices to our customers in the affected systems and provide instructions on what to do to limit lead exposure as required by the New Hampshire Department of Environmental Services.
+If results exceed 15 parts per billion in more than 10 percent of “first-draw samples” taken from household taps, we send notices to our customers in the affected systems and provide instructions on what to do to limit lead exposure as required by the Massachusetts Department of Public Health.

 While it is a good screening technique, every home is different, and lead levels can vary from home to home depending on differences, like pipes, solder, and fixtures used.
-You can have your drinking water tested for lead.
+You can also have your drinking water tested for lead.
 Since you cannot see, taste or smell lead dissolved in water, testing is the best way of determining the lead level in your home.
-You can search for a list of certified testing laboratories through New Hampshire’s Department of Environmental Services website (http://www2.des.state.nh.us).
+You can search for a list of certified testing laboratories through Massachusetts Department of Environmental Protection website (http://www.mass.gov).
 Be sure to contact labs directly for information on costs and the requirements for sampling bottles.